IsaacLeimgruber/ML_project/project1/README.md

     4) Ridge Regression:
-            In this part we tried several things, first of all we tried our Ridge algo and find the best parameters with a grid search
+            In this part we tried several things, first of all we tried our Ridge algo and find the best parameters with a grid search algorithm (func-
-            algorithm (function "ridge_regression_demo").
+            tion "ridge_regression_demo").
+When we found it, the result was better
-            When we found it, the result was better than the least square so we submitted
+            than the least square so we submitted the result on kaggle.
+However we
-            the result   on kaggle.
-However we thought that with a cross validation,
+            thought that with a cross validation, our result could be improved so
-            our result could be improved so with the function
+            with the function
             "cross_val_ridge_demo"which find the best parameters and
             "cross_val_ridge" for splitting the data and compute our
             weights and loss everytime.
 We added a   "cross_valid_vizu"